Moving Company Methodology (2026 Guide)

 Learn more about how we research these factors and use them in our rankings below.

-Moving services make up 35% of a company’s total score.
-This is the most heavily weighted factor in our rating system.
+Services make up 20% of a company’s total score.
 This category looks at the range and quality of services each mover offers.
 Moving companies operate under different models to meet various needs and budgets, such as:

 - Self-service (DIY) moves: You get the basics, like a truck or storage container, but you’re on the hook for packing, loading, driving, and unloading.